How to Choose Next Year's Classes

 College admissions professionals want to see students who aren’t afraid of some hard work.
-Don’t just coast through on the easiest classes you can find; take some challenging courses that will show you’re willing to push yourself academically.
-Ask your counselor about Advanced Placement or honors classes that could be a good fit for you and sign up if you’re willing to put in the hard work they require.
+Don’t just coast through the easiest classes you can find, but rather take some challenging courses that show you’re willing to push yourself academically.
+Ask your counselor about advanced placement (AP) or honors classes that can be a good fit for you, then sign up if you’re willing to put in the hard work they require.

 …But Don’t Overdo It